benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 - Data treated as 'read only'
 - Output treated as disposable

-Use Pandoc to generate output from RStudio in many popular formats
+Pandoc converts output from RStudio in many popular formats
 ========================================================
 `
 `